 Remote Shutter Release

-The Sony a7R IV is capable not only silent shutter, thanks for the electronic shutter, but also an entirely shake free release.
-So long as you fire it remote, of course.
+The Sony a7R IV is capable not only silent shutter, thanks for the electronic shutter, but also an entirely shake-free release.
+So long as you fire it remotely, of course.
 The compatible wireless remote shutter is model RMT-P1BT.

 Sony a7R IV Manual